Ladder Operator Block-Encoding: Block-Encoding

-An alternative framework proposed by Childs et. al \cite{childs2012hamiltonian} called Linear Combination of Unitaries (LCU) generates block-encodings of operators that can be written in the following form:
+An alternative framework proposed by Childs et al. \cite{childs2012hamiltonian} called Linear Combination of Unitaries (LCU) generates block-encodings of operators that can be written in the following form:

 where $\alpha_l$ are positive, real-valued coefficients and each $U_l$ is a unitary operator.
-The phase of an operator can be absorbed into the operator such that the coefficient is positive and real: $-i \alpha_l U_l = \alpha_l (-i U_l)$.
-A term with a complex coefficient can be treated as two distinct terms, each with a positive, real coefficient.
+The phase of a coefficient can be absorbed into the operator such that the coefficient is positive and real: $-i \alpha_l U_l = \alpha_l (-i U_l)$.

 To generate an LCU block-encoding, two oracles, \textit{Prepare} and \textit{Select}, are required.
 LCU block-encodings also require a block-encoding ancilla register with $\lceil \log_2 L \rceil$ qubits.
-This register is often referred to as the \textit{index register} since the computational basis states of this register $(\ket{l})$ index the $L$ terms in Eq. \ref{eq:lcu}.
+This register is often referred to as the \textit{index register} since the computational basis states of this register $(\ket{l})$ index the $L$ terms in Eq. \eqref{eq:lcu}.

 The \textit{Prepare} oracle maps the all-zero state of the index register to a particular superposition state that encodes the coefficients of the terms in the operator: